goldenhelix/sentieon-short-reads/README.md

 This repository contains workflows for short-read genomic analysis using Sentieon's genomics tools.
 For detailed information about Sentieon's tools and algorithms, please refer to the [Sentieon Manual](https://support.sentieon.com/manual/).

+## Prerequisite

+Run the **Download Genomic Reference Resources** task to download and prepare the required local reference sequence and model files.
+These resources must be available on your system before running any of the workflows.

+Before downloading, use [Workspace Settings](./manage/settings) to specify the target location with the `RESOURCE_PATH` variable.

 ## Overview

 This repository focuses exclusively on short-read analysis workflows and includes: